 The YMHS Curriculum in each content area is based on the CDE Academic Standards & 21st Century Skills.

 YMHS Graduation Requirements

 Demonstration of CO Academic Standards and 24 Carnegie Credits required

 1 credit= 120 hours credits toward learning the CO Academic Standards

-Once graduation credit requirements are complete, to earn the Yampah diploma, students must present to their Graduation Committee or at a Community Graduation Presentation, a Post-secondary Workforce Readiness (PWR) e-Portfolio aligned with CDE 21st Century Skills (Quests)
+Once graduation credit requirements are complete, to earn the Yampah diploma, students must present to their Graduation Committee or at a Community Graduation Presentation, a Capstone & Post-High School Success e-Portfolio aligned to the CO Department Education Essential Skills (Quests)